thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 {: .copy-code}

 You may notice that the JSON listed above does not have a timestamp information.
 In such case, ThingsBoard uses current server timestamp.
 However, you may include timestamp information into the message.
-See example below:
+See the example below:

 ```json
 {